 This course emphasizes three themes: (1) the weathering and subsequent erosion of weathered material; (2) stream processes and fluvial landforms in both humid and arid regions, to include floods; and (3) the role of glaciers in shaping landscapes.
 Throughout the course the cycling of water over the earth’s surface is emphasized, especially humankind’s impact on these cycles.
 The course lectures are illustrated with slides and supplemented with interpretation of topographic maps.
 Short writing projects and map interpretation exercises are required.
 No prerequisites; freshmen & sophomores only.

 200.1.
-Geographic Analysis of Agriculture Production in Central Ohio (Walker)
+Geographic Analysis of Agriculture Production in Central Ohio (Staff)

 In this five-week summer course we analyze different forms of agricultural production found in Central Ohio.
 Each week we engage with critical geographic readings concerning agricultural practices.
 We study sustainable agriculture, organic agriculture, agri-business, the relationship between the consumer and producer, and issues surrounding labor and agricultural production.
 Each week the class will visit a site of agricultural production related to the readings.
 No prerequisites.